edleafvirtual/Project-2.-Iowa_Liquor_Sales/README.md

 ## Iowa Alcoholic Beverages Division - 2022 Income Prediction
 #### Since 2020, humanity has been facing epic challenges.
 The pandemic spread division within the community, making it harder to socialize and keep the microeconomics running.
 Our stakeholder, [Iowa Alcoholic Beverages Division](https://abd.iowa.gov/ "Iowa Alcoholic Beverages Division"), has been requested a predictive model using Machine Learning in order to be prepared for possible future scenarios.

 #### **Disclaimer:** We must keep clear that our objective is not to design, create, and/or develop a Machine Learning model & Data Analytics to promote alcohol consumption or sales.
-The agreement with the stakeholder is to identify room for improvement in order to determine how to implement an agile process to reduce non-productive time caused by Quality Control checkpoints.
+The agreement with the stakeholder is to identify, room for improvement in order to determine how to implement an agile process to reduce non-productive time caused by Quality Control checkpoints.

 <img src="https://raw.githubusercontent.com/matiassingers/awesome-readme/master/icon.png" align="right" />